Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 - Health Checks identify any instances that are not healthy

-- ECS status checks (default)
+- EC2 status checks (default)

 - ELB health checks